404src/exocore/_articles/ccna-summary.md

 Speed/Duplex Autonegotiation
 - Interfaces that can run at different speed (10/100 or 10/100/1000) have default settings of speed auto and duplex auto.
 - Interfaces 'advertise' their capabilities to the neighboring device, and they negotiate the best speed and duplex settings they are both capable of.

 Ethernet - 10 Mbps

 FastEthernet - 10/100 Mbps

 GigabitEthernet - 10/100/1000 megabits/second Mbps

-What is autonegotiation is disabled on the device connected to the switch?
+What if autonegotiation is disabled on the device connected to the switch?
-- Speed: The switch will try to sense the speed that the otehr device is operating at.
+- Speed: The switch will try to sense the speed that the other device is operating at.
     - If it failts to sense the speed, it will use the slowest supports speed (ie. 10 Mbps on a 10/100/1000 interface)
 - Duplex: If the speed is 10 or 100 Mbps, the switch will use HALF duplex (BAD, will lead to misconfigurations).
 If the speed is 1000 Mbps or greater, use full duplex.
 - To avoid misconfigurations, use autonegotiation on ALL devices in the network.